torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 } );
 </pre>

-Currently the username and password parameters are ignored.
+The username and password parameters are currently ignored while we surmise what they should actually connect to.

 The Javascript client is provided in `$TORQUEBOX_HOME/share/javascript` directory.